SNTSVV/SOCRaTEs/README.md

 Scenario 1
 ----------

-In scenario 1 the model Model 1 and the requirement Test$\_$Forall are considered.
+In scenario 1 the model Model 1 and the requirement Test_Forall are considered.
 The evaluation of the oracle over time is presented in Figure 6.

-![The evaluation of the oracle for the requirement Test$\_$Forall and the model Model 1.](Manual/resModel1TestForall.png)
+![The evaluation of the oracle for the requirement Test_Forall and the model Model 1.](Manual/resModel1TestForall.png)

 The oracle stops as soon as the requirement is detected to be violated.
-The variable $result\_Test\_Forall.Data$ contains the final result that for this simulation is: $-0.0109$.
+The variable result\_Test\_Forall.Data contains the final result that for this simulation is: -0.0109.
 Note that the result is negative.
 The property is indeed violated.

 Scenario 2
 ----------

-In scenario 2 the model Model 2 and the requirement Test$\_$Forall are considered.
+In scenario 2 the model Model 2 and the requirement Test_Forall are considered.
 The evaluation of the oracle over time is presented in Figure 7.

-![The evaluation of the oracle for the requirement Test$\_$Forall and the model Model 2.](Manual/resModel2TestForall.png)
+![The evaluation of the oracle for the requirement Test_Forall and the model Model 2.](Manual/resModel2TestForall.png)

-The variable $result\_Test\_Forall.Data$ contains the final result that for this simulation is: $0.3333$.
+The variable result_Test_Forall.Data contains the final result that for this simulation is: 0.3333.
 Note that the result is positive.
 The property is indeed satisfied.

 Scenario 3
 ----------

-In scenario 3 the model Model 1 and the requirement Test$\_$Exists are considered.
+In scenario 3 the model Model 1 and the requirement Test\_Exists are considered.
 The evaluation of the oracle over time is presented in Figure 8.

-![The evaluation of the oracle for the requirement Test$\_$Exists and the model Model 1.](Manual/resModel1TestExists.png)
+![The evaluation of the oracle for the requirement Test\_Exists and the model Model 1.](Manual/resModel1TestExists.png)

-The variable $result\_Test\_Exists.Data$ contains the final result that for this simulation is: $0.5$.
+The variable result_Test_Exists.Data contains the final result that for this simulation is: 0.5.
 Note that the result is positive.
 The property is indeed satisfied.

 Scenario 4
 ----------

-In scenario 4 the model Model 2 and the requirement Test$\_$Exists are considered.
+In scenario 4 the model Model 2 and the requirement Test\_Exists are considered.
 The evaluation of the oracle over time is presented in Figure 9.

-![The evaluation of the oracle for the requirement Test$\_$Exists and the model Model 2.](Manual/resModel2TestExists.png)
+![The evaluation of the oracle for the requirement Test\_Exists and the model Model 2.](Manual/resModel2TestExists.png)

-The variable $result\_Test\_Exists.Data$ contains the final result that for this simulation is: $-0.3333$.
+The variable result_Test_Exists.Data contains the final result that for this simulation is: -0.3333.
 Note that the result is negative, and the simulation stops as soon as the upper-bound of the interval constrained by the exist operator is reached.
 The property is indeed not satisfied.